 The Psychology of Emojis: Why Do We Love Them so Much?

 Emojis transcend languages and cultural barriers.
 They are easily recognized.
 A smiley face conveys the same message whether you are from Sweden or from India.
 In addition, an emoji can add personality to a text-based conversation.

 But, aside from spicing up our conversations, why are we so obsessed with emojis?
 What is it about these tiny ideograms that make us love them so much?

 We React to Them Like We Would to a Real Human Face

 In a study conducted by Dr. Owen Churches, of the school of psychology at Finders University in Australia, it was found that people react to emoticons the same way they would react to a real human face.

-“Before 1982 there would be no reason that ‘: -)’ would activate face sensitive areas of the cortex, but now it does because we’ve learnt that this represents a face”, explains Churches.
-Emoticons have become a “culturally-created neural responses.”
+“Before 1982 there would be no reason that ‘: -)’ would activate face-sensitive areas of the cortex, but now it does because we’ve learned that this represents a face”, explains Churches.
+Emoticons have become “culturally-created neural responses.”

-Churches believes that the same reaction could occur with emojis in the future.
+Churches believe that the same reaction could occur with emojis in the future.
 He argues that emojis are similar to faces, more so than emoticons, and thus more personal.

 Why might this make a difference for content writing services?
 Because people pay more attention to faces than they do to anything else.
 Including emojis, particularly the ones with faces, in your content can help you connect with your audience in a more fun and natural way.

 Numerous studies show that the majority of communication is transmitted non-verbally.
 70% of communication is body language, 23% is voice tone and inflection, and only 7% is what you say.
 So, we use gestures, facial expressions, intonation, and body language to express ourselves.
 But, when we communicate online or via text message, we lack these elements and we are unable to read the body language of others or to hear the modulation of their voices.
 This can often lead to miscommunication or misinterpretation.